IB Diploma Programme at AIS Singapore

 How is the IBDP Curriculum Structured?

 Students at AIS study six academic subjects over two years as part of the IB Diploma Programme.
-At least three subjects will be studied at Higher Level (HL) and the remaining will be studied at Standard Level (SL).
-The IBDP requires mandatory studies in a native language, an acquired language, individuals and societies, experimental science and Mathematics.
+At least three subjects are studied at Higher Level (HL) and the remaining at Standard Level (SL).
+The IBDP requires mandatory studies in a native language, an acquired language, individuals and societies, experimental science, and Mathematics.

 Additionally, IB Diploma students have 3 core components: Theory of Knowledge (TOK), Extended Essay (EE), Creativity, Activity and Service (CAS).